Sepidehri/task-terminator/README.md

 For those who prefer a graphical interface, MySQL Workbench is an excellent alternative.
 It provides a user-friendly environment for database design, administration, and management.
 Download MySQL Workbench from the official website(https://dev.mysql.com/downloads/workbench/).
 Install and open MySQL Workbench.
-Connect to your MySQL server instance.
+Connect to the MySQL server instance.
 Create a new schema (starpath) by right-clicking on the 'Schemas' area and selecting 'Create Schema'.
 Use the built-in tools to design and create your tables (tasks, users, etc.).